Echtzeitsysteme/Re.actionFramework/README.md

 * If your .xtend-files seem somehow corrupted or strangely formatted, make sure to set the editor's textfile encoding to 'Other: UTF-8' in `Window->Preferences->General->Workspace`
 * In any case it could be sufficient to try checking for updates even though all requirements were just freshly installed
 * Try building everything by use of the update sites contained in your workspace after pulling all necessary repositories.
 In Order to do so, choose the corresponding update site, open its `site.xml` and choose 'Build All'
+* If the build of any SimSG-projects fails, delete the project from your workspace, close the workspace and then reopen it.
+Open the project again and also try again.
+If this does not work immediately, try it several times.
+Usually it should work after doing this once